kyungguk1/banded-chorus-origin/README.md

 # Archive of the PIC code used for banded chorus simulations

 The input parameters for the cases examined in the paper are under `00-cases`.
-Visit one of the subdirectories under `cases-paper` and follow the build instruction below.
+Visit one of the subdirectories and follow the build instruction below.

 ## Build Instruction